Course Information

 Training for a marathon swim takes dedication and a time.
 You will want to have a good yardage (or meter) base in the pool for endurance and make any stroke improvements while adding increased time in the open water to acclimate to colder water temperatures.

-Do you provide training plans?
+Do you have training plans?

 Please contact us for more information.